Home / Apartments in Portland, OR

 High-rise towers, brick laid sidewalks, and premier dining and entertainment is what you'll find in Downtown Portland.
 Located on the west bank of the Willamette river, Downtown Portland offers residents pristine views of the river, Mount Hood, and the West Hills.
 With a walk score of 95, downtown residents can forget about morning traffic and simply walk, bike, or take public transit.

 One of the few neighborhoods of Portland than fall into Washington County on the west side of the city, Raleigh Hills lies southwest of Downtown Portland and borders both Beaverton and Tigard.
-What was once sprawling farmland and private retreats like The Frank Estate, now resides an abundance of single family homes and apartment communities.
+What was once sprawling farmland and private retreats, now resides an abundance of single family homes and apartment communities.

 If you love what you saw on Portlandia, North Portland may be the place for you.
 With dozens of unique neighborhoods like Mississippi (though technically North Portland), Alberta, Irvington, and Hollywood, Northeast Portland is a beautiful patchwork of narrow streets, historic homes, boutique stores, and coffee shops.
 Eclectic and unique are the name of the game here, so keep an open mind and watch out for cyclists.